Understanding Pointing Terminology for Period Properties in South Nottinghamshire and North West Leicestershire

 - 3 min read

-Updated: 6 days ago
+Updated: Apr 6

 Spalling

-Solution: affected bricks should be turned or replaced to restore the wall’s strength and prevent further damage.
+Solution: Affected bricks should be turned or replaced to restore the wall’s strength and prevent further damage.

-Brickwork Variegation:
+Brickwork Variegation

+Brickwork variegation refers to noticeable variation in colour, tone, or texture between bricks within the same wall.
 This uneven appearance can occur naturally or result from poor repairs, mismatched bricks, or areas where windows or doors have been bricked up.

-Solution: if the inconsistency affects the look of your wall, you can replace the most visually different bricks or adjust the mortar joints to blend previously altered areas more effectively.
+Solution: If the inconsistency affects the look of your wall, you can replace the most visually different bricks or adjust the mortar joints to blend previously altered areas more effectively.

-Damp ingress
+Damp Ingress

-Rising damp
+Rising Damp

-True rising damp is less common, but when a damp‑proof course has failed, it must be assessed and repaired by a specialist damp‑proofing company.
-(I recommend contacting Damp Proofing Nottingham | Midland Preservation Ltd — I have no affiliation with the company.)
+Rising damp is a term often used to describe a range of moisture problems.
+These can include condensation, penetrating damp, plumbing leaks, splashback from hard surfaces, or damp-course failure/bridging.
+True rising damp is less common.
+When a damp-proof course has failed, it must be assessed and repaired by a specialist damp-proofing company.
+(I recommend contacting Damp Proofing Nottingham | Midland Preservation Ltd — I have no affiliation with the company.)*

-Solution: if the dampness is caused by water splashing against the wall, condensation, or damp ingress through damaged mortar, then repointing the wall and repairing or replacing damaged bricks is often an important part of the solution.
+Solution: If the dampness is caused by water splashing against the wall, condensation, or damp ingress through damaged mortar, then repointing the wall and repairing or replacing damaged bricks is often an important part of the solution.

 Efflorescence (or surface salts) appears as white, powdery patches on the outside of a wall.
 It is common and completely normal on newly built houses for the first six months as moisture evaporates from fresh materials.
 However, persistent efflorescence on older walls usually indicates that water is penetrating the brickwork or mortar.

-Compressive strength
+Compressive Strength

+Compressive strength refers to the amount of pressure a material can withstand before it begins to fail.
 In brickwork, it’s important that the bricks have a slightly higher compressive strength than the mortar.
-This ensures that moisture is absorbed and released through the mortar — not through the bricks — helping to prevent damp problems, spalling, and long‑term damage to the masonry.
+This ensures that moisture is absorbed and released through the mortar — not through the bricks — helping to prevent damp problems, spalling, and long-term damage to the masonry.

 When the mortar is harder than the bricks or stone, the masonry can fail before the joints do.
 This often leads to spalling, where the faces of bricks or stone break away, exposing the wall to further moisture and damage.
 This problem is common when cement-based mortar is used on older homes built with softer, less dense bricks or stone.